 Let’s take a look at some of the key features you can use to design a beautiful floor plan:

-- The Floor Plan Shape Library: To use this library, choose the "+ Shapes" button at the bottom of the Toolbox, select Floor Plans, and choose “Save.”
+- The Floor Plan Shape Library: To use this library, choose the "+ Shapes" button at the bottom of the Toolbox, select Floor Plans, and choose “Use Selected Shapes.”
 The library will now be saved to your Toolbox so all you have to do is drag and drop shapes onto the canvas.
 Make sure to check out the measurement shape.
 It will reflect the changes you've made in the scale and help with creating consistent floor plans.

 - Scale Tool: Open the scale tool by clicking the gear icon that appears in the bottom left corner of the canvas when you open a floor plan template or save the Floor Plan shape library.
 You can use it to change the scale units and proportions.